 The Mau Forest is the largest closed canopy forest system and montane forest in Kenya, covering over 400,000 ha.
-It is one of Kenya's five 'water towers' providing large parts of Kenya with fresh water.
-In the past decades significant deforestation and land use change took place.
-Although there is much speculation around the consequences of these changes for water supply in areas downstream of the Mau, there is little scientific evidence to support this.
+It provides large parts of Kenya with fresh water.
+Significant deforestation and land-use change has taken place.
+However, scientific information on the consequences of this is sparse.

-This project aims to address this through a long-term assessment of the effect of land use on hydro-biogeochemical processes in an East African tropical montane forest.
-The project therefor
+This project addresses this through a long-term assessment of the effect of land use on hydro-biogeochemical processes.
+The project will:

-- Long-term, high-resolution data set on water quality and quality;
+- Provide a long-term, high-resolution dataset on water quality and quality.

-- Robust data base for hydro-biogeochemical impact model development, verification and application;
+- Produce a robust database for hydro-biogeochemical impact model development, verification and application.

-- Exploration of future land use and management as well as climate change scenarios.
+- Explore future land-use, management and climate change scenarios.

-- Quantification of water related ecosystem services in view of land use and climate change.
+- Quantify water-related ecosystem services with respect to land use and climate change.

-The study area is located in the Sondu river basin, in the South-West Mau, an area that experienced significant forest loss through conversion of natural forest to smallholder agriculture and tea and tree plantations.
-A nested catchment approach has been applied, where automatic measurement equipment has been set up at the outlet of three sub-catchments in 2015.
-The land use in these sub-catchments is either natural forest, tea/tree plantations or smallholder agriculture.
-The equipment measures water level, turbidity, nitrate, dissolved and total organic carbon, electrical conductivity and water temperature at a ten minute interval.
-A fourth station is placed at the outlet of the larger catchment and data from this site will be used for modelling and upscaling.
-The resulting high resolution dataset will give a good estimation of the effect land use on stream flow patterns and water quality across seasons.
+The Sondu river basin, in south-west Mau, has experienced significant forest loss through conversion to agriculture.
+A nested catchment approach has been applied, where automatic measurement equipment was set up at the outlet of three sub-catchments in 2015.
+Water level, turbidity, nitrate, dissolved and total organic carbon, electrical conductivity and water temperature is measured at 10-minute intervals.
+A fourth station is at the outlet of the larger catchment.
+Data from this site will be used for modeling and upscaling.
+The resulting high-resolution dataset will give a good estimation of the effect land use on stream flow patterns and water quality across seasons.